Frequently Asked Questions

 Students who have met all the requirements and completed their program of study will receive a certificate from the National Theatre School.

-NTS is accredited by the Ministère de l'Éducation et de l'Enseignement supérieur du Québec which recognizes that its training programs are equivalent with those of a college program, but does not issue a collegiate studies diploma (DEC) in theatre.
+NTS is accredited by the Ministère de l'Éducation et de l'Enseignement supérieur du Québec as a post-secondary institution, but does not issue a recognized diploma.
+This means that we have full control and flexibility over our curriculum.

-However, certain universities may grant equivalencies for the National Theatre School’s certificate, or some of the classes followed at the National Theatre School, on a case-by-case basis.
+Certain universities may grant equivalencies for the National Theatre School’s certificate, on a case-by-case basis.

 TUITION FEES